Noah-Huppert/kiln/README.md

 # Name
 A dumb cute name.

-A Kiln takes uncooked clay hardens it.
+A [Kiln](https://en.wikipedia.org/wiki/Kiln) takes uncooked clay and hardens it.
 The Kiln tool takes a Helm chart and renders it into a static set of files.